-The council operates the national (JNC/NJC) and regional Greater London Provisional Council (GLPC) collective bargaining arrangements for pay and conditions of service for all employees, including senior managers.
+The council operates the national (JNC/NJC) and regional (GLPC) collective bargaining arrangements for pay and conditions of service for all employees, including senior managers.
 Pay is increased in line with national and regional pay agreements.

+Details of the 2018/19 pay award agreement are: From 1 April 2018:

+☐ Salary increase of 2% applied to all spinal column points.

+From 1 April 2019:

-s of the 2016/18 pay award agreement are: and Salary increases ranging from 1% to 6.6% on the higher and lower spine points, with low earners receiving higher proportional increases in salary.
-Most grades will receive a 1% increase with higher percentage increases applying only to the lowest paid staff.
-From ' st April 2017: Salary increases ranging from 1% to 3.4%.
-Most grades will receive a 1% increase with higher percentage increases applying only to the lowest paid staff.
-The total increase to the national pay bill resulting from this offer is 2.4% over two years (covering the period 1 April 2016 to 31 March 2018). • The individual basic salaries and salary scales of all officers within scope of the
+- □ Salary increases ranging from 2% to 2.8'%.
+Most grades will receive a 2% increase with higher percentage increases applying only to the lowest paid staff. - The individual basic salaries and salary scales of all officers within scope of the JNC for Chief Officers of Local Authorities increased by 2% with effect from 1 April 2018 and will increase by a further 2% with effect from 1 April 2019.

-No agreement is yet in place from April 2018.

-JNC for Chief Officers of Local Authorities increased by 1.0% with effect from 1st April 2016 and will increase by a further 1.0% with effect from 1st April 2017.